Azure/terraform-azurerm-avm-res-web-site/README.md

   - `name` - (Optional) The name of the Storage Account.
   - `resource_group_name` - (Optional) The name of the resource group to deploy the Storage Account in.
+  - `location` - (Optional) The Azure region where the Storage Account will be deployed.

   ```terraform